kuldeep23907/Loyalty-Token-Using-Hyperledger-Fabric-and-React/README.md

 They are hyperledger fabric 1.4.6, golang, docker, docker-composer, node,  python3

+`chmod 777 prepare.sh`

+`sudo ./prepare.sh light`

+`source environment`

+If it fails, please install all the above mentioned software by refrerring to file prepare.sh one by one.
+Without this, we will not be able to test the application.

 ### Step 3.
 Start the fabric network using shell script

 `chmod 777 operate.sh`